 The Company allocates the estimated fair value of acquisitions to land, building, tenant improvements and identified intangible assets and liabilities, based on their estimated fair values.
 In addition, any assumed mortgage notes payable are recorded at their estimated fair values.
 The estimated fair value of the land and buildings is determined utilizing an "as if vacant" methodology.
 Tenant improvements represent the tangible assets associated with the existing leases valued on a fair value basis at the acquisition date prorated over the remaining lease terms.
 The tenant improvements are classified as an asset under property and are depreciated over the remaining lease terms.
 Identifiable intangible assets and liabilities relate to the value of in-place operating leases which come in three forms: (i) leasing commissions and legal costs, which represent the value associated with "cost avoidance" of acquiring in-place leases, such as lease commissions paid under terms generally experienced in the Company's markets; (ii) value of in-place leases, which represents the estimated loss of revenue and of costs incurred for the period required to lease the "assumed vacant" property to the occupancy level when purchased; and (iii) above or below-market value of in-place leases, which represents the difference between the contractual rents and market rents at the time of the acquisition, discounted for tenant credit risks.
 Leasing commissions and legal costs are recorded in deferred charges and other assets and are amortized over the remaining lease terms.
-The value of in-place leases are recorded in deferred charges and other assets or in other accrued liabilities, depending on whether the contractual terms are above or below-market, and the asset or liability is amortized to minimum rents over the remaining terms of the leases.
+The value of in-place leases are recorded in deferred charges and other assets and amortized over the remaining lease terms plus an estimate of renewal term of the acquired leases.
+Above or below-market leases are classified in deferred charges and other assets or in other accrued liabilities, depending on whether the contractual terms are above or below-market, and the asset or liability is amortized to minimum rents over the remaining terms of the leases.
 The remaining lease terms of below-market leases may include certain below-market fixed-rate renewal periods.
 In considering whether or not a lessee will execute a below-market fixed-rate lease renewal option, the Company evaluates economic factors and certain qualitative factors at the time of acquisition such as tenant mix in the Center, the Company's relationship with the tenant and the availability of competing tenant space.
 The initial allocation of purchase price is based on management's preliminary assessment, which may change when final information becomes available.
 Subsequent adjustments made to the initial purchase price allocation are made within the allocation period, which does not exceed one year.
 The purchase price allocation is described as preliminary if it is not yet final.
 The use of different assumptions in the allocation of the purchase price of the acquired assets and liabilities assumed could affect the timing of recognition of the related revenues and expenses.